robert-kisteleki/goatapi/README.md

 All result types are defined as object types (PingResult, TracerouteResult, DnsResult, ...).
 The Go types try to be more useful than what the API natively provides, i.e. there's a translation from what the API gives to objects that have more meaning and simpler to understand fields and methods.

-Results can be fetched into an array, or via a channel (which is much preferred / recommended!).
+Results can be fetched via a channel.
 The filter support measurement ID, start/end time, probe IDs, "latest" results and combinations of these.

 **Note: this is alpha level code.
 Some fields are probably mis-interpreted, old result versions are not processed correctly, a lot of corner cases are likely not handled properly and some objects should be passed as pointers instead.
 There's possibly a lot of work to be done here.**

-An example of retrieving and processing results from the API:
+An example of retrieving and processing results from the data API:

 ```go
 	filter := goatapi.NewResultsFilter()